Sonar-Demos/cpp-demo/README.md

 # 📝 Setup instructions

 We are going to set up a SonarCloud analysis on this project.
-We will visualise issues on the main branch and on pull requests and see how PRs get decorated automatically.
+We will visualize issues on the main branch and on pull requests and see how PRs get decorated automatically.

 We will then set up a CI-based analysis and import code coverage information into the SonarCloud UI.